 I obtained my undergraduate degree in veterinary medicine from the University of La Plata, Argentina in 1996 and this was followed by a PhD (Suma Cum Laude) from the University of Munich, Germany in 2001.
 My first postdoctoral training was done under supervision of Prof. Keith Campbell (2001-2003) and in 2002 I obtained a Marie Curie Fellowship (2002-2004).
 In 2005 I was awarded an RCUK Fellowship (2005-2010).
-In 2010 I became a Lecturer and in 2015 an Associate Professor in Developmental Epigenetics at the Division of Animal Sciences, School of Biosciences, UoN.
+In 2010 I took up a position as Lecturer and was later promoted (2015) to Associate Professor in Developmental Epigenetics at the Division of Animal Sciences, School of Biosciences, UoN.

 Biotechnology in Animal Physiology (D235z1; Module convenor)